Chart Color Schemes

 Ashmore has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Ashmore's population is around 12,878 as of Feb 2026.
-This reflects an increase of 463 people since the 2021 Census, which reported a population of 12,415 people.
-The change is inferred from the estimated resident population of 12,820 from the ABS in June 2024 and an additional 297 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,885 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration.
+Based on AreaSearch's analysis, Ashmore's population is around 12,878 as of Feb 2026.
+This reflects an increase of 463 people (3.7%) since the 2021 Census, which reported a population of 12,415 people.
+The change is inferred from the estimated resident population of 12,820 from the ABS as of June 2024 and an additional 297 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,885 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023) are applied for each age cohort.
-An above median population growth is projected for locations outside of capital cities, with the area expected to grow by 1,864 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 14.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Regarding demographic trends, an above-median population growth for locations outside of capital cities is projected, with the area expected to grow by 1,864 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 14.0% in total over the 17 years.

 Frequently Asked Questions - Population